VintanaEnf/Evil-Exyrs-Discord/README.md

 ## Features
 ### Play SpyFall with friends.
+   * **Quick start:** %spyfall game
+   * **Emote '🕵🏻' to the bot's message to join.
+   * **Begin:** %spyfall start
+   * **End the game and reveal the spy using:** %spyfall reveal **note:** The bot can handle unique games of spyfall from different servers.
+### Add or remove maps in your SpyFall game.
 * Maps are fully customizable, You can add fictional places from your favorite games and shows or add places that you and your friends can relate.
-   * **Quick start:** %spyfall game
-   * use this code to make a create a new map: **%spyfall mkmap** "MAP NAME", "MAP ROLE1", "MAP ROLE2"...
+   * Create a new map: **%spyfall mkmap** "MAP NAME", "MAP ROLE1", "MAP ROLE2"...
-   * use this code to remove a map: **%spyfall rmmap** "MAP NAME"
+   * Remove a map: **%spyfall rmmap** "MAP NAME"
-* The bot can handle unique games of spyfall from different servers.
+### Create multiple map profiles in your server.
-* The bot supports multiple map profiles.
+* The bot supports multiple map profiles; You can categorize your collection of places if you want to.
    * use this code to create a new profile: **%spyfall profile new** "NEW PROFILE NAME"
    * use this code to switch profile: **%spyfall profile switch** "PROFILE NAME TO SWITCH TO"
 ## Screenshots